YangLab/CIRCexplorer2/docs/tutorial/parsing.md

 # Parsing for Circular RNA Fusion Junction Reads

 CIRCexplorer2 can parse the alignment results separably rather than together with alignment by `CIRCexplorer2 align` in one step.
-Then it can support many [aligners](./alignment.md) and support paired-end data.
+In this way, it can support many [aligners](./alignment.md) and support paired-end data.

+If you have aligned reads with `CIRCexplorer2 align`, you could **skip** this step.

 # For different aligners